-For those of you already using social media holidays in your social media marketing plan, we salute you!
+To those of you already using social media holidays in your social media marketing plan, we salute you!

-For those who don't, we hope that this list will change your mind.
+To those who don't, we hope that this list will change your mind.

-Social media holidays are a great and creative starting point for companies who want to create popular and relevant content for their target audience.
+Social media holidays are a great creative starting point for companies who want to create popular and relevant content for their target audience.

-We've got lots to cover, so let's get right into our list.
+Let's get right into our list.

 Let’s kick off our social media holiday calendar with the most popular social media holidays in January.